Synchrony Financial (SYF) Upgraded Issued by Wall Street Gurus

-Synchrony Financial (NYSE:SYF) went down by -2.41% from its latest closing price compared to the recent 1-year high of $50.96.
-The company’s stock price has collected -1.28% of loss in the last five trading sessions.
-Press Release reported on 06/29/21 that Nearly Half of Employers Plan to Increase Corporate Gifting Frequency Post Pandemic, According to Coresight Research and GiftNow
+Synchrony Financial (NYSE:SYF) went up by 1.58% from its latest closing price compared to the recent 1-year high of $50.96.
+The company’s stock price has collected 0.92% of gains in the last five trading sessions.
+MarketWatch.com reported on 07/08/21 that How to get people to use store credit cards more?
+Personalized rewards and split-pay services, says Synchrony CEO

 >> 7 Top Picks for the Post-Pandemic Economy <<